cran/RSelenium/README.md

 or the basic vignette can be viewed on [Rpubs](http://rpubs.com/johndharrison/12843).

+There is a second vignette dealing with running RSelenium on different browsers/OS locally and remotely which can be viewed at [RSelenium: Driving OS/Browsers local and remote](http://rpubs.com/johndharrison/13885).

 ### Test Shiny Apps

 Use RSelenium to test your Shiny Apps.